 Southern Buttermilk Biscuits: 3 Ways with One Recipe

-Buttermilk Biscuits are a staple in the Southern Home.
-You eat them for breakfast, lunch, and dinner (or supper if that’s what you grew up saying for the last meal of the day).
+In the South, we eat buttermilk biscuits for breakfast, lunch, and dinner (or supper if that’s what you grew up saying for the last meal of the day).
 Most Southern women learn this recipe by heart during childhood.
 It’s simple, easy and extremely versatile.

 Watch me make these homemade biscuits on the Outdoor Channel:

 Southerners like their biscuits light and fluffy for breakfast.
 The key to light fluffy biscuits is using the right flour (White Lily) and not overworking the dough…let me say that again here, don’t overwork the dough.
 If it’s overworked, you will end up with dense, tough biscuits.